-- Stations" was to reduce the operational expenses (transformation and line losses) occurring to the Distribution Licensee so that group of consumers can receive supply at high voltage (66 kV in the present case).
-The object was not to punish, charge more than the requisite charges to such consumer. - F. Whether distribution licensee is stopped from raising supplementary demand by principle of 'Estoppel' 'Acquiescence' 'waiver'. - On the one hand, through Demand Notice dated 20.08.2021, the PSPCL was assuming and presuming 9500 kVA and further assume and presume the CD to be taken jointly and then bills be apportioned according to their respective CD Limit.
-On the other hand, the PSPCL had been levying and recovering surcharges for excess demand against the constituent members individually by considering their CD as 7000 kVA and 600 kVA respectively. - (ii) The Corporate Forum had completely overlooked the Principle of Acquiescence.
+- (E) Whether the impugned demand/ memo no. 1748 dated 20.08.2021 was in sync with object and purpose of cluster substation. - Stations" was to reduce the operational expenses (transformation and line losses) occurring to the Distribution Licensee so that group of consumers can receive supply at high voltage (66 kV in the present case).
+The object was not to punish, charge more than the requisite charges to such consumers. - (F) Whether Distribution Licensee was stopped from raising supplementary demand by principle of 'Estoppel' 'Acquiescence' 'waiver' - (i) The Corporate Forum had completely ignored the principle of estoppel.
+On the one hand, through demand notice dated 20.08.2021, the PSPCL was assuming and presuming 9500 kVA and further assume and presume the CD to be taken jointly and then bills be apportioned according to their respective CD Limit.
+On the other hand, the PSPCL had been

+- levying and recovering surcharges for excess demand against the constituent members individually by considering their CD as 7000 kVA and 600 kVA respectively. - (ii) The Corporate Forum had completely overlooked the Principle of Acquiescence.
 It was always open to the Competent Authority to refuse reduction in the CD until and unless cluster agreement was revised.
-Concededly no such objection was raised, rather strictly in accordance with Regulation 4.3.7, the Chief Engineer/ DS (South), Patiala vide letter no. 2039/41 dated 23.02.2018, CD of complainant was reduced from 2500 kVA to 600 kVA w.e.f.
+Concededly no such objection was raised, rather strictly in accordance with regulation 4.3.7, as per Chief Engineer/ DS (South), Patiala) letter No. 2039/41 Dt.
+23.02.2018, CD of complainant was reduced from 2500 kVA to 600 kVA w.e.f.
 17.01.2018 and in furtherance of which bill(s) for the months of March, 2018 onwards were raised on the reduced CD of 600 kVA.
-The Competent Authority having accepted the CD of individual members of the cluster cannot now turn around and say that there was any irregularity in reduction of CD.
+The Competent Authority having accepted the CD of individual members of the cluster cannot now turn around and say that there was any irregularity in reduction of CD. - (iii) The Corporate Forum had totally ignored the alternative submission of the complainant that in any case the amount demanded cannot date back for a period more than 2 years due to limitation of 2 years as prescribed under Section 56(2) of the Electricity Act and in Regulation 93.2 of the ESIM.